gmboowa/rMAP-2.0/README.md

 To run on a backend like SLURM or Google Cloud, configure `cromwell.conf` accordingly.

 ---
+### Configuration guidance

+- For the pipeline to execute successfully, the following tasks must be enabled at a minimum: Trimming, Assembly & Reporting.

 ### Note on pangenome & phylogenetic tree construction

-- Pangenome analysis (Roary): Requires at least 3 annotated genome assemblies (in GFF3 format) for meaningful core/accessory genome separation.
+- Pangenome analysis (Roary): Requires at least 2 annotated genome assemblies (in GFF3 format) for meaningful core/accessory genome separation.

 - Phylogenetic tree construction (FastTree): Minimum of 4 samples is recommended to create a useful & interpretable tree.
 With fewer genomes, tree resolution & branching may be trivial or misleading.